Alexandre Jean-Baptiste Brun: Scenes

 One of his most famous works is in the Musée du Louvre.
 This is the View of the Salon Carré.

 The artist painted the west wall, including a door overlooking the Grande Galerie, and covered with paintings of all the schools.
 From 1848, the Salon Carré served as a platform for the masterpieces of the Louvre until the First World War.

-This small oil painting on wood (32 cm long by 24 cm high) offers a faithful and meticulous image of the Salon Carré as it was in the 19th century.
+This small oil painting on wood (32 cm long by 24 cm high) offers a detailed image of the Salon Carré as it was in the 19th century.
 One can recognize the famous paintings by Veronese, Rubens, Leonardo da Vinci, Raphael and Poussin, among others.

 Alexandre Brun also painted still lifes, landscapes and portraits.